brimdata/zed/zql/docs/data-types/README.md

 # Data Types

 Comprehensive documentation for working with data types in ZQL is still a work in progress.
-In the meantime, here's a few tips to get started.
+In the meantime, here's a few tips to get started with.

 * Values read in by `zq` are stored internally and treated in expressions using one of the data types described in the [Typedefs](../../../zng/docs/spec.md#211-typedefs) section of the ZNG spec.
 * See the [Zeek Type Mappings](../../../zng/docs/zeek-compat.md#zeek-type-mappings) table for details on which ZNG data types correspond to the [data types](https://docs.zeek.org/en/current/script-reference/types.html) that appear in Zeek logs.